arenadotio/sentry-ocaml/README.md

 This is an unofficial work-in-progress [Sentry](https://sentry.io) library for OCaml.

-It currently works reasonably well with non-async code (async backtraces are currently mostly-useless).
+**This currently requires the Async scheduler to be running or data will not be uploaded**

 ## Missing features:

- - Graceful error handling (currently exceptions thrown by Cohttp will be re-thrown instead of logged).
-This is a violation of Sentry's SDK guidelines and will be fixed (probably by adding a `~logger` argument).
- - No support for tags, user info, etc. Currently we only upload messages and exceptions.
+  - Only supports Async (pull requests to factor out Lwt/Unix are welcome!)
   - Global unhandled exception handler isn't implemented yet.
   - Probably other things

-Right now this library is Async-specific but Lwt and synchronous versions are planned.

 ## Example